hapijs/glue/README.md

 ## Usage

-You create a manifest and then you can use the manifest for creating the new server:
+You write a manifest and use it to create a new server:

 ```javascript
 var Glue = require('glue');